 Bolstering Canada’s Arctic surveillance, defence and rapid-response capabilities are among top priorities outlined by Prime Minister Justin Trudeau.
-In his most recent mandate letter the PM calls on Defence Minister Harjit Sajjan to work with the foreign affairs minister and the northern affairs minister “to strengthen continental defence, protect Canada’s rights and sovereignty and demonstrate international leadership with respect to the navigation of Arctic waters.”
+In his mandate letter, the PM calls on Defence Minister Harjit Sajjan to work with the foreign affairs minister and the northern affairs minister “to strengthen continental defence, protect Canada’s rights and sovereignty and demonstrate international leadership with respect to the navigation of Arctic waters.”

 Meanwhile, Russia continues to bolster military bases in the Arctic and build heavily armed ice breakers.
 For example, the Ivan Papanin is one of two new military craft capable of smashing through ice up to 1.7 metres to be equipped with heavy weapons.
 It is expected to be fitted with Kalibr cruise missiles and a 76.2mm gun, and can carry one Ka-27 anti-submarine helicopter.